Introduction

 Describes the range of permissible values for the incoming byte.
 The expected format is equivalent to standard range in regular expressions.
 This token supports:

 Also, this token supports redirection to a variable, meaning that while we are within this token, all data will be redirected to the specified variable (equivalent min=1, max=infinity).
-It is possible to use modifiers (string/string_view/array/uint/hex/bool/bin(binLe)/binBe) that will affect the variable initialization and assignment.
+It is possible to use modifiers (string/string_view/array/vector/uint/hex/bool/bin(binLe)/binBe) that will affect the variable initialization and assignment.

 As mentioned earlier, when initializing variables, the main type is a range, which can describe all variables.
 However, there are also shorter forms of variable notation: